 Now is a good time to pause, take a deep breath, and have some faith in yourself and trust in the therapy process.
 These 25 tips on how to get the most out of therapy in this blog will help you learn how to do just that.

-How to Get the Most Out of Therapy: 25 Tips
+How To Get the Most Out Of Therapy

 Get the most out of therapy by participating actively and following these tips!

-Add this 31 Positive things to work on in therapy to your reading list as well.
-The more confident in the overall idea of therapy, the easier it will be,
+Add these 31 positive things to work on in therapy to your reading list as well.
+The more confident you are in the overall idea of therapy, the easier it will be,

 1. Communicate with your therapist